 In a wholesale real estate transaction, your role is to find a great deal, typically on a distressed property.
 Determine the best offer that will meet the needs of the seller while acting as a middleman in connecting the seller with an ideal end buyer.

 Because the wholesaler is not holding the property for repairs or renovations, the level of risk associated with wholesaling is greatly reduced.
-Also, wholesalers don’t have the costs traditionally associated with a flip (i.e.., mortgage, property taxes, insurance, repairs, etc.)
+Also, wholesalers don’t have the costs traditionally associated with a flip (such as mortgage, property taxes, insurance, repairs, etc.)

-Because the seller is typically in a difficult situation, it’s very important to make sure to avoid any language that may be misconstrued in both verbal and direct mail marketing.
+Because the seller is typically in a difficult situation, it’s very important to make sure to avoid any language that may be misconstrued verbally and in writing.

 For this reason, it’s smart to consult a real estate attorney to ensure you are acting within the rule of law and avoiding any of the missteps commonly made in this industry.